KrauseFx/howisFelix.today/index.md

 <img src="/graphs/assets/fxlifesheet-questions.png" id="lifesheet-questions" />

 Multiple times a day, I manually answer questions [FxLifeSheet](https://github.com/KrauseFx/FxLifeSheet) sends me via a Telegram bot, which range from fitness-related questions (e.g. nutrition, exercise, sleep, etc.) to questions about my life (e.g. how I'm feeling, how much time I spend on social media, etc.).
-The [Telegram API](https://core.telegram.org/) is excellent, and even allows you to customize the keyboard to have pre-defined replies based on the question asked.
+The [Telegram API](https://core.telegram.org/) is excellent, and even allows you to customize the keyboard to have predefined replies based on the question asked.

 Additionally I can fill-out date ranges with specific values, for example lockdown periods, and bulking/cutting fitness seasons.